suncoast-devs/handbook/lessons/setup/index.md

 PowerShell you may start a new Windows Terminal tab.
 You may also want to _pin_ this to your task bar.

+> NOTE: We _highly_ recommend you use Windows Terminal instead of PowerShell.
+It
+> is much more user friendly.

 #### Installation

 ```shell